Ranpak Holdings Corp. (PACK) Shares Up Despite Recent Market Volatility

-The stock of Ranpak Holdings Corp.
-(NYSE: PACK) has increased by 4.07 when compared to last closing price of 2.95.
-Despite this, the company has experienced a -22.86% fall in its stock price over the last five trading sessions.
+Ranpak Holdings Corp.
+(NYSE: PACK)’s stock price has soared by 10.86 in relation to previous closing price of 3.04.
+Nevertheless, the company has seen a gain of 14.63% in its stock price over the last five trading days.

 Is It Worth Investing in Ranpak Holdings Corp.
 (NYSE: PACK) Right Now?

-The 36-month beta value for PACK is also noteworthy at 1.61.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.59.
+Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for PACK is $5.67, which is $4.68 above than the current price.
-The public float for PACK is 73.74M, and at present, short sellers hold a 3.83% of that float.
-The average trading volume of PACK on May 10, 2023 was 435.47K shares.
+The average price point forecasted by analysts for Ranpak Holdings Corp.
+(PACK) is $5.67, which is $4.38 above the current market price.
+The public float for PACK is 73.74M, and currently, short sellers hold a 3.97% ratio of that float.
+The average trading volume of PACK on May 15, 2023 was 513.44K shares.

 PACK’s Market Performance